Species Introduction

 Q: How do I properly acclimatise Green Swordtails to my aquarium?

-Acclimatising your Green Swordtails is crucial for their health.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce aquarium water into the bag every 5 minutes, using a cup to add approximately a quarter of the bag’s water volume.
-This process should continue for about an hour.
-Once acclimatised, gently net the fish into the tank, avoiding adding bag water to your aquarium.
-This method helps minimise stress and ensures a smoother transition to their new environment.
+Acclimatising Green Swordtails is crucial to minimise stress and ensure successful integration into their new environment.
+Begin by floating the sealed bag in the aquarium for about 15 to 20 minutes to equalise the temperature.
+Next, gradually introduce small amounts of tank water into the bag every 5 minutes for approximately one hour.
+This process allows the fish to adjust to the new water parameters.
+Finally, gently transfer the fish into the tank using a net, avoiding adding store water to your aquarium.

 ✓ Expert Tip